robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 Here, we use caribou as a case study to develop scale-dependent multilayer networks based on social (visual and auditory perception), spatial (habitat type), and temporal (seasonal).
-Caribou are gregarious ungulates with fission-fusion dynamics (Lesmerises et al. 2018) that display temporal (Peignier et al. 2019) and spatial (Webber et al. unpublished data) variation in social networks.
-In winter, caribou dig holes in the snow, termed craters, to access forage (Bergerud 1974).
+Caribou are gregarious ungulates with fission-fusion dynamics (Lesmerises, Johnson, and St-Laurent 2018) that display temporal (Peignier et al. 2019) and spatial (Webber et al. unpublished data) variation in social networks.
+In winter, caribou dig holes in the snow, termed craters, to access forage (Bergerud 1974)<!-- TODO-->.
 As a result, caribou tend to occupy and re-use craters once they are established and there is considerably less access to forage than when the landscape is snow-free.
 Importantly, craters exist on the landscape at multiple scales: the crater scale (a single crater), the feeding area scale (multiple craters in close proximity), and the winter range scale (all craters within an individual’s range) (Mayor et al. 2009).
 The distribution of forage for caribou is therefore seasonally heterogeneous, with greater access in snow-free seasons compared to winter as well as spatially heterogeneous in winter because the distribution of craters on the landscape varies meaning that access to vegetation in winter is highly variable for caribou.
-We therefore partitioned data into two discrete seasons: summer (3 August - 20 September) and winter (1 January – 17 February) based on caribou socioecology (Peignier et al. 2019).
+We therefore partitioned data into two discrete
+seasons: summer (3 August - 20 September) and winter (1 January – 17
+February) based on caribou socioecology (Peignier et al. 2019).

 ### Caribou location data